 HOW TO FIND A JOB IN ICELAND

-Iceland is a small island state in the North Atlantic Ocean, next to Greenland and Great Britain.
-The country has amazing nature and mild climate, however, because of its specific geographical location there are not so many tourists.
-On the other hand, every year the number of tourists is 3-4 times more than the number of locals.
-The population of Iceland in 2024 is only 376.7 thousand people.
+Iceland is a small island country located in the north of the Atlantic Ocean, next to Greenland and Great Britain.
+The country has amazing nature and mild climate, however, due to the specific geographical location, there are not so many tourists here.
+On the other hand, every year this figure is 3-4 times higher than the number of locals.
+The population of Iceland in 2025 is only 396 thousand people.
 In addition to Icelandic, English, German and Scandinavian languages are widely used in the country.

-Compared to other European countries, in 2024 Iceland is not the most popular destination for foreigners to look for work.
-Nevertheless, there are different cases, and it makes sense to understand the intricacies of employment in this northern country.
-The economy of Iceland is quite diversified, the social security system is high, and the unemployment rate does not exceed 3-5%.
-The fishing industry, tourism, and high technology are the main job hunting niches in Iceland.
+Compared to other European countries, Iceland is not the most popular destination for foreigners looking for a job.
+Nevertheless, even for a limited range of applicants, let's understand the intricacies of employment in this small northern country.
+The economy of Iceland is quite diversified, the social security system is at a high level, and the unemployment rate does not exceed 3-5%.
+Fishing industry, tourism and high technology are the main niches for finding a job in Iceland in 2025.

 Work in Iceland